The Global Communication Certification Council (GCCC) has introduced two levels of professional certification for communication professionals:

-IABC/London is proud to celebrate these members who achieved the CMP designation in 2016:
+IABC/London is proud to celebrate these members who have achieved the CMP and SCMP designations:

 Interested candidates must first complete an application then write an examination to achieve certification.
 Once the certification designation is achieved, there is an ongoing requirement to maintain a minimum amount of professional development, as well an annual fee.